Boosted top tagging and its interpretation using Shapley values: Definitions of observables

 The $D_{3}^{(\alpha,\beta,\gamma)}$ variable defined in terms of the ratios of the ECFs shows a significant discriminating power between three-prong and one/two-prong phase space \cite{Larkoski:2014zma}.
 It is defined as,

-where x, y are constants whose value depends on top jet kinematics.
+where x and y are constants whose value depends on top jet kinematics.
 The above expression is the linear combination of three phase space regions that contain triple splitting, strongly ordered splitting, and soft emissions.
-Following \cite{Larkoski:2014zma}, one can define two quantities x and y using the method of power counting which are given below,

-We use the following values of the constants, as suggested in \cite{Larkoski:2014zma}: $\alpha=2 , \beta=0.8, \gamma=0.6$, $x=5, y=0.35$, and the scaling parameters $\kappa_{1} = \kappa_2 = 1$.
-The reason for choosing $\alpha=2$ is because a cut on the jet mass restricts the study to a certain region of the phase space, as given below,
+Following \cite{Larkoski:2014zma}, we use the following values of the constants: $\alpha=2 , \beta=0.8, \gamma=0.6$, $x=5, y=0.35$, and the scaling parameters $\kappa_{1} = \kappa_2 = 1$.
+The reason for choosing $\alpha=2$ is because a cut on the jet mass restricts the study to a certain region of the phase space, as given by,

 In other words, a mass cut is typically applied on the jet, to restrict $e_2$ and simplify the phase space with only $e_3^{(\beta)}$ and $e_{4}^{(\gamma)}$ remaining.
-Figure \ref{fig:D3b1m_DRm} shows the distribution of $D_3$ for top jets and gluon jets.
-We label the three terms of $D_{3}^{(\alpha,\beta,\gamma)}$ without the x and y coefficients as term 1, term 2, and term 3.
+We label the three terms of $D_{3}^{(\alpha,\beta,\gamma)}$ without the x and y coefficients as $D_{3,a},~D_{3,b},$ and $D_{3,c}$.
 We use all the terms along with the standard $D_3$ variable as input to \texttt{XGBOOST}.
 We also consider the two-prong discriminant $D_2^{(\alpha,\beta)}$ \cite{Larkoski:2014gra,Larkoski:2015kga} defined as,

-Figure \ref{fig:D3b1m_DRm} shows the distribution of the full $D_3$ variable.
-Like $\tau_{32}^{(1.0)}$ and $C_3^{(1.0)}$, $D_3^{(2,0.8,0.6)}$ peaks at lower values for top jets, a property that distinguishes them from QCD background.
 The variables used in this series are listed below.

-Table \ref{tab:D-Series} lists the performance of the D-Series tagger.
-Again, no significant improvement in the performance of the tagger is observed, even after combining the pruned and unpruned data sets.